-She continues to study peripatetic artists, immigration, cultural mobility and exchange, the development of genre painting, and artistic reception across time and space.
 She received her B.A. in 2006 from Brown and her M.A. in 2011 and Ph.D. in 2016 from Princeton.
-She has worked at the RISD Museum in Providence, R.I., and at the Bruce Museum in Greenwich, CT, where her writing appeared in exhibition catalogues on art forgery, Nazi-looted paintings, and 20th-century Parisian portraiture.
-She has delivered papers at conferences in ’s-Hertogenbosch, New York, Prague, Rotterdam, San Diego, and Washington, D.C., and her articles have appeared in the Nederlands kunsthistorisch jaarboek and De Zeventiende eeuw, among other publications.
+She has worked at Glessner House Museum in Chicago, the RISD Museum in Providence, RI, the Bruce Museum in Greenwich, CT, and the Rubenshuis Musuem in Antwerp, Belgium.
+Her writing has appeared in exhibition catalogues on art forgery, Nazi-looted paintings, 20th-century Parisian portraiture, and Flemish animal paintings, among others.
+She has delivered papers at conferences in Brussels, Ghent, ’s-Hertogenbosch, New York, Prague, Rotterdam, San Diego, and Washington, D.C., and her articles have appeared in the Nederlands kunsthistorisch jaarboek and De Zeventiende eeuw, among other publications.
+She has twice served as a visiting professor at the Universiteit Gent and currently works as Research Adviser at the Rubenianum in Antwerp and as a part-time professor in the History Department (teaching Art History courses) at the Universiteit Antwerpen.

 “Netherlandish Artists and the Marketing of ‘Flemishness’ in Madrid.”
 De zeventiende eeuw 31.1 (2015).
 78-100.
 Edited by Karolien De Clippel, Eric Jan Sluijter, and Filip Vermeylen.